Visit the Kinetico Water Systems website to:

 Boiling your water may not help reduce the cloudiness of your water; it should be filtered.

-Effects of Cloudy Tap Water
+Possible Effects of Cloudy Water

 Kinetico K5 Drinking Water Station